wlgrana/customs-chatbot/prompt_flow_update.md

      6. `## Step 6: Alternative HTS Codes`
      7. `## Step 7: Clarifying Question`
    - Use bold text for important terms and code numbers.
-   - IMPORTANT: Your response must be plain text with markdown formatting.
-DO NOT return JSON objects, arrays, or any structured data format.
+   - EXTREMELY IMPORTANT: Your response MUST be plain text with markdown formatting ONLY.
+DO NOT return JSON objects, token objects, arrays, or any structured data format.
+   - DO NOT include any tokens, objects, or JSON in your response.
+ONLY include plain text with markdown formatting.
+   - NEVER return headings in this format: `{"type":"heading","raw":"...","depth":3,"text":"...","tokens":[...]}`

 2. **Use the provided CROSS rulings data**
    - CRITICAL: When the question contains a table with CROSS rulings, you MUST use those exact rulings.